soerenehm/pycopyfiles/README.md

 ## PyCopyFiles

-Copy directory tree files from source path to target path.
-Report of copied files is created.
+Copies directory tree files from source path to target path.
+Existing files in target path will not be overwritten.
+A report of copied files will be created.

 ### Example